Rear view of a vehicle shipping carrier truck as it travels cross-country through a remote, forested part of the country.

 You’ll also need to take off any spoiler kits, custom hoods, fender flares, side skirts, or other body modifications you’ve made on your ride.
 These extra parts can easily get damaged when shipping a car.

-When the driver arrives to pick up your vehicle you want to make sure that you do an inspection and get a bill of loading.
-This is a document that verifies that the driver has picked up your vehicle.
+When the driver arrives to pick up your vehicle, you want to make sure that you inspect it and get a bill of loading.
+This document verifies that the driver has picked up your vehicle.

 Q: How much should you tip for the delivery of a car?

-Now that you’ve got a clear idea about how to ship your car, you can get back to researching your moving options.
-See our blog about cross country moving costs, for ballpark estimates and pros and cons for your three main options: traditional full-service movers, rental trucks, and moving and storage containers.
-Ready to get a no-obligation quote?
-Call PODS at 877-350-7637.
+Now that you’ve got a clear idea about how to ship a car, you can get back to researching your moving options.
+Check out the PODS Blog for cross-country moving costs, packing advice from pros, top tips for moving out of state, and more.
+And if you’re ready to get a no-obligation moving quote, simply call PODS at 877-350-7637.

 Easton Smith works as a freelance writer and researcher, reviewing technology trends and the moving industry.
 He moved all around the continent, from New York to California, before landing back in his hometown of Salt Lake City.